1Deterministic/1D-Sync/README.md

 **The current version is incompatible with the configuration file used until 2.4.
 You will need to update your configuration manually, if the file were from older versions.
 See the new model in [general configuration](#general-configuration)**

-**The current version is incompatible with selection conditions used until 2.3.
+**The current version is incompatible with the sync files used until 2.4.
 You will need to update your configuration manually, if the files were from older versions.
-See the new model in [selection conditions](#selection-conditions)**
+See the new model in [syncing](#syncing)**

 ## Intro
 ### Description